When Clothes Become an Energy Killer

-I had an epiphany about a year ago: getting ready for work in the morning was killing my vibe.
+I had an epiphany a little while ago: getting ready for work in the morning was killing my vibe.

 On the particular day of my epiphany I had an early meeting, it was important for my professional image that I looked ‘not-boring’ and modern.
 My young children were refusing to cooperate, and I had to get them to childcare before then catching public transport into the city.